paulpierce34/Habbo-Origins-Online-User-Tracker/README.md

 2.)
 Run script

 3.)
 Output files (.txt and .csv) will be saved to your documents folder by default

+4.)
+(Optional) There is a Set-ScheduledHabboTask function you can run as admin after executing this script that will register a new scheduled task running at 12:30am everyday.
+This function assumes the script is saved to your documents folder.

 # WHY??
 I'm not entirely sure why I made this script.
 But I'm thinking I will create a scheduled task to run this daily and track online users.
 I really don't want this game to fail <3